gianlucapasquinelli03-creator/Ditto-Dati/README.md

 The repository contains the 3 best models we have built to solve the problem.

 ### 1. Model:
 ### 2. Model: Ensemble with Logistic Regression and XGBoost
+It's an ensemble between Logistic Regression and XGBoost.
+Different models were tested for the final ensemble, e.g. Random Forest, Cat Boost, KNN, and different combination of these.
+Techniques such as Individual Performance, Prediction Correlation, Backward Elimination and Forward Selection were used.
 ### 3. Model:

 ## 🛠️ Pipeline